 In recent years, this has resulted in a number of major initiatives including Monaco’s territorial waters.
 The Larvotto Reserve and the Pelagos Sanctuary, created with France and Italy, are dedicated to the protection of marine mammals in the Mediterranean.
-The RAMOGE agreement, which is an instrument of cooperation created to combat marine pollution and promote an integrated management of the littoral, also in collaboration with France and Italy.
+The RAMOGE agreement is an instrument of cooperation created to combat marine pollution and promote an integrated management of the littoral, also in collaboration with France and Italy.

 There are also agreements concerning other areas of the Mediterranean through the trust fund created at the initiative of H.S.H.
-Prince Albert II with France and Tunisia to nance the development of marine protected areas.
+Prince Albert II with France and Tunisia to finance the development of marine protected areas.
 There is also the Monegasque initiative for tuna which has made it possible to preserve and regenerate the stocks in the Mediterranean.

 There are additional initiatives of the Principality which are more globally concerned with the oceans of the world, through continuous action in multilateral organizations.
 These actions reflect the active participation of Monaco in most of the negotiations currently under way in what is called the BBNJ (Biodiversity Beyond National Jurisdictions), in particular on the law of the sea and biodiversity on the high seas.